baby nursery

 If not, just keep it nearby.
 You'll be surprised at what you'll jot down from time to time.
 Remember, those emotions are going to be rocking and rolling!

-baby name guide 5.
+baby name wizard 6.
 Buy or Borrow a Good Baby Name Guide

 - Earlier, rather than later.
 If you really want a stressful experience, you'll leave choosing a baby name for the last minute - not a good plan, I promise you.

-However, a good old fashioned baby name guide is still a wonderful little book to keep next to your bed.
+A good old fashioned baby name guide is a wonderful little book to keep next to your bed.
 You never know when the perfect name will strike you, and you'll want to look it up with hubby straight away.
 (Be patient by the way.
 It will strike - sooner or later.)

 Did You Know?